Ayush2897/github-jira-python-automation/README.md

 Set the Payload URL to your EC2 instance DNS with the path /createJira.
 Set Content type to application/json.
 Add the webhook.

+(why we create webhook?   - Webhooks allow you to automate actions in response to events that occur on your GitHub repository.
+For example, you can trigger a build process, deploy your application, or update external systems whenever a new commit is pushed or a pull request is merged.)

 Step 5: Test the Automation
 Commit to GitHub: